 - Witnesses are brought in and dismissed by the chairperson.
 Members of the Student Conduct Board, presenter(s), and accused students (in this order) may ask questions of witnesses for clarification and fact finding.

-- Accused student may present two written character references to the hearing body.
+- Accused student may present three written character references to the hearing body.
 In person character witnesses are not permitted during a hearing.

 - Presenter(s) makes final statement.